mrsp/gem/README.md

 GEM is an unsupervised learning framework which employs a 2D latent space and Gaussian Mixture Models (GMMs) to facilitate accurate prediction/classification of the gait phase during locomotion.

+Nevertheless, GEM can be used for real-time gait phase estimation without training based on the contact wrenches and optionally kinematics.
+The latter functionality facilitates the case where not enough training data can be obtained.

 ## Training
 Solely proprioceptive sensing is utilized in training, namely joint encoder, F/T, and IMU.